NASA ushering in new era with SpaceX Crew Dragon launch | WSGW 790 AM & 100.5 FM

-After six years, two successful test flights and a multi-billion-dollar investment in American enterprise, NASA is poised to launch four astronauts to the International Space Station Saturday evening, the first government-certified flight of a commercially developed SpaceX Crew Dragon spacecraft.
+After six years, two successful test flights and a multi-billion-dollar investment in American enterprise, NASA is poised to launch four astronauts to the International Space Station this weekend, the first government-certified flight of a commercially developed SpaceX Crew Dragon spacecraft.

+Originally expected to take off Saturday, the launch was delayed to Sunday, at 7:27 p.m.
+EST, because of expected high winds at the Kennedy Space Center and weather offshore where the Falcon 9 rocket’s first stage will attempt to land on a SpaceX droneship.
+The company plans to reuse the booster for the next Crew Dragon flight.

 Appropriately enough, the three-man one-woman crew named their spaceship “Resilience.”